 Platelet Rich Plasma Therapy in combination with Prolotherapy

 Some doctors may recommend the use of Platelet Rich Plasma to help patients with failed back surgery syndrome.
 Platelet Rich Plasma is an injection of your concentrated blood platelets into the area of pain.
 The concentrated blood platelets bring healing and regenerating growth factors to the areas possibly damaged or affected by surgery.

-In our practice, PRP is used in conjunction with dextrose Prolotherapy to stimulate healing of the ligament and tendon attachments of the spine that cause pain, muscle spasms, and degenerative disc and other conditions.
+In our practice, PRP is used in conjunction with dextrose Prolotherapy to stimulate the healing of the ligament and tendon attachments of the spine that cause pain, muscle spasms, degenerative discs, and other conditions.

 1 Kapural L, Peterson E, Provenzano DA, Staats P. Clinical Evidence for Spinal Cord Stimulation for Failed Back Surgery Syndrome (FBSS).
 Spine.
 2017 Jul 15;42(1):S61-6.
 [Google Scholar]